mcohen01/node-quickbooks/README.md

 <a name="findDepartments" />
 #### findDepartments(criteria, callback)

-Finds all Departments in Quickbooks, optionally matching the specified criteria
+Finds all Departments in QuickBooks, optionally matching the specified criteria

 __Arguments__